 The Washington Bulb Co. farms nearly 2,500 acres, mainly daffodils (550 acres), tulips (450 acres) and iris (200 acres).
 In season, 1,100 to 1,200 acres are devoted to bulbs.
 Winter wheat (400 acres) and green peas for processing (240 acres) also figure in the crop rotation.
 Area farmers, however, are turning away from peas, replacing them with corn, potatoes, pumpkins, and berries.

 Bulbs and cut flowers are two different operations under the Washington Bulb Co. umbrella.
 With almost 625,000 square feet of flowers under cover in glass, double poly, and fabric greenhouses as well as quonset huts, the company cuts flowers 365 days a year.

 Most of the company’s products—bulbs and cut flowers alike—are sold in the contiguous 48 states, as well as in Hawaii and Alaska.
 “There’s a ton of opportunity here [in the U.S.].
 There’s plenty of business in our own backyard,” says Leo.
 He and his partners believe that the Washington Bulb Co. is strongest when it has more control over the variables.
 That doesn’t mean the company ignores the world market.
 Markets change.
-So does the company’s marketing, which has grown from printed catalogs to use of the Internet and Web pages.
+So does the company’s marketing, which has grown from printed catalogs to use of online ordering.
 At one time, the largest percent of WBC’s gross revenue came from bulbs.
 Now more than half comes from cut flowers.

 Leo travels a fair amount, usually within the United States for business meetings and to meet with associates in the bulb and cut flower industries.
 He’d prefer never to leave the farm, but acknowledges that’s no longer the way the business works.